 Unfortunately, the ethyl alcohol found in beer, whiskey, and wine, is extremely dangerous for your cat.
 Even a small amount can have a dramatic effect on your cat and might even result in death.
 What’s worse is that your cat doesn’t even need to drink it to be affected as the alcohol easily absorbs through the skin.

-Symptoms of Ethanol Poisoning in Cats
+Signs of Ethanol Poisoning in Cats

 Causes of Ethanol Poisoning in Cats

 Drinking an alcoholic beverage like beer, wine, liquor, wine coolers, and so on is one way that your pet can ingest ethanol alcohol, but there are other ways as well.
-One of the most common ways a cat can accidentally ingest ethanol is by eating moldy bread or rotten apples out of the garbage.
+One of the most common ways a cat can accidentally ingest ethanol is by eating bread dough or rotten apples out of the garbage.
 There is also alcohol in mouthwash, cough syrup, flavored extracts, rubbing alcohol, perfume, cologne, and others.
 While your cat is unlikely to eat most of these items, if they get spilled, your nosey cat is likely to come running to investigate.

 What If My Cat Ingests Ethanol?

-If you suspect your cat has ingested ethanol, it’s important to contact the vet immediately, especially if you notice one or more symptoms of poisoning.
+If you suspect your cat has ingested ethanol, it’s important to contact the vet immediately, especially if you notice one or more signs of poisoning.
 Your cat will likely require intravenous fluids to help with dehydration and may need access to a respirator as well if there is difficulty breathing, and if your cat has a heart attack, the doctor will need to get the heart started again if possible.
-Once the cat makes it through danger, it can take up to 12 hours for symptoms to subside.
+Once the cat makes it through danger, it can take up to 12 hours for the signs to subside.
 Additional blood and urine tests will tell you when the body acidity levels of your cat are back within acceptable levels.

 Alternatives to Alcohol